libraryofcelsus/Aetherius_AI_Assistant/readme.md

 ![alt text](http://www.libraryofcelsus.com/wp-content/uploads/2023/07/AetheriusArch.png)

 # Current Version Information

-Welcome to the pre-alpha release of Aetherius, a highly customizable AI assistant designed to adapt to your specific needs.
-I prefer a more "anthropomorphized" personal Ai as talking to something like base GPT feels off-putting.
-The end goal of Aetherius is to both provide a realistic Ai companion and a cognitive framework that can be added on top of other Ai tools.
+**What is Aetherius?**  Aetherius is an Ai LLM Retrieval Framework focused on bringing realistic long-term memory and thought formation to a customizable chatbot/companion.
+My goal is to create a locally ran Ai Assistant that you actually have control over and own.
+One that cannot be changed by an external force without concent.

 Currently, Aetherius's main focus is creating a good architecture for realistic long-term memory storage and thought formation.
-Currently Aetherius has websearch and document scraping abilities.
+Currently Aetherius has websearch and file reading abilities.
 More features will come at a later date.

 Aetherius aims to provide a modular, personalized AI assistant experience by enabling the addition of task-specific Modules and Sub-Modules.
 If all goes as planned, Aetherius will support integration with other open-source projects and models.

+Aetherius can now be ran locally and offline maintaining 100% privacy!

 ## Aetherius's Modules